Pintar-Community/help.stg.pintar.co.id/contents/docs/skills/en/user-skills-course-access-guide.md

 2. Click "Reply" button to add a comment on document.
 3. Comments that have been created can be deleted.

 ### **Understanding the Course (Video Practice (YouTube) Subcontent)**

 The Video Practice section offers access to course-related videos, allowing students to watch and take notes and comments directly on the platform to enhance understanding.

+1. Click the "Play Video" button to start watching the practice video.

 ![](/img/course-video_eng.png)